rykr0/rykr_rykr/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This repo contains davinci resolve projects for the 'rykr' film.
 It is split into three sections (s1, s2, s3).

-These are attached in the `rykr_final.dra' folder.
+The `rykr_final.dra' folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>